 What role does Redeemed Seasons play?

-- To offer care and discipleship to Christian men and women who are seeking freedom from sexual and relational brokenness through group settings, courses and content that help them
+- To offer care and discipleship to Christian men and women who are seeking freedom from relational brokenness through spiritual direction and soul care, and group settings, courses and content that help them

 - understand the nature and implications of their own brokenness,

 - examine how their brokenness influences and affects their choices and behaviors,